kieranbarker/toggle-password-visibility/README.md

 # Toggle Password Visibility

-A script that lets users toggle the visibility of password fields.
+A simple demonstration of toggling the visibility of password fields using vanilla JavaScript.

 My first project as part of the [Vanilla JS Academy](https://vanillajsacademy.com/) :-)